World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 FUNCTIONAL DESCRIPTION:

-IS420PVIBH1BB is a Vibration Monitor Board manufactured and designed by General Electric as part of the Mark VIe Series used in GE Distributed Control Systems.
-The Vibration Monitor Pack provides the electrical interface between one or two I/O Ethernet networks and the TVBA vibration terminal board.
-The pack contains a processor board common to all Mark VIe distributed I/O packs an acquisition board and a daughter board.
-The pack uses channels 1 through 8 to read vibration are proximity information from the following sensor types.
-Proximitor accelerometers with integrated output (Channels 1 - 3 only) Channels 9 through 12 only support proximitor and channel 13 can input either a key phasor signal type.
-Input to the pack is through dual RJ45 Ethernet Connectors and a 3-pin input.
-The PVIB supports Dual Ethernet networks for frame rates slower than 100 Hz.
-It supports a single ethernet network for frame rates of 3.125, 6.25, 12.5, and 100 Hz.
-Output is through a DC-37 pin connector that connects directly with the associated terminal board connector.
+IS420PVIBH1BB is a Vibration Monitor I/O Module manufactured and designed by General Electric as part of the Mark VIe Series used in GE Distributed Control Systems.
+The Vibration Monitor (PVIB) pack provides the electrical interface between one or two I/O Ethernet networks and the TVBA vibration terminal board.
+The pack contains a processor board common to all Mark* VIe distributed I/O packs, an acquisition board, and a daughterboard.
+The pack uses channels 1 through 8 to read vibration or proximity information from the following sensor types: Proximitors, accelerometers with an integrated output (Channels 1-3 only).
+Velomotor, or seismic.
+Channels 9 through 12 only support proximitors, and channel 13 can input either a Keyphasor signal-type or a proximity-type signal.

 OPERATION:

 The processor board connects to an acquisition board specific to the I/O pack function.
 Upon application of input power, the soft-start circuit ramps up the voltage available on the processor board.
 The local power supplies are sequenced, and the processor reset is removed.
 The processor completes self-test routines and then loads application code specific to the I/O pack type from flash memory.
 The application code reads board ID information to ensure the correct matching of the application code, acquisition board, and terminal board.
 With a good match, the processor attempts to establish Ethernet communications, starting with the request of a network address.
 The address request uses the industry standard dynamic host configuration protocol (DHCP) and the unique identification read from the terminal board.
 After Ethernet initialization, the processor programs the on-board logic, run the application, and enables the acquisition board to begin operation.
+The processor board in the pack is common to all Mark VIe Ethernet I/O packs.
+It contains the following:

 VIBRATION MONITORING HARDWARE